xpander-ai/xpander-sdk/API.md

 - *Type:* string

-The description of the Bedrock tool.
+Description of what the Bedrock tool does.

 ---